 Chasse's interests are in American and European decorative arts and design, early 20th century American art, and the history of interiors, collecting and museums.
 She earned her BA in American Studies from Mount Holyoke College and an MA in American Studies from the College of William and Mary, with a focus on art history and material culture.
 Before coming to PEM she worked at the Shelburne Museum and the Society for the Preservation of New England Antiquities.
 Follow @sass1837 on Instagram.

-Gordon earned her BA in Art Administration from Simmons College in 2010 and her Dual MA in Art History, Theory and Criticism, Art Administration & Policy from the School of the Art Institute of Chicago.
+Prior to joining PEM, Gordon worked for the Society of Contemporary Art at the Art Institute of Chicago and as the Art Loan Manager at deCordova Sculpture Park and Museum.
+She earned her BA in Art Administration from Simmons College and her Dual MA in Art History, Theory and Criticism, Art Administration & Policy from the School of the Art Institute of Chicago.
 Her research interests include the histories of modernisms, post-structuralist theory, and contemporary art.